mationai/SPE.js/README.md

-Simple Physics Engine in Javascript
+### Simple Physics Engine in Javascript

-Features:
+#### Features:

-- Standalone, requires no external libraries or plugins.
+- Standalone, requires no external libraries or plugins
-- Easy grouping of objects and collision policies.
+- Easy grouping of objects and collision policies
-- Can use canvas, SVG, WebGL, or even DHTML (demo #1 uses canvas).
+- Can use canvas; SVG, WebGL, or even DHTML should be doable

-Overview:
+#### Overview:

 The Physics Engine is made up of a World, which contains Groups and Particles.

 The World can set global attributes such as gravity and forces.